Mastering Excel Sumif: How To Use "Not Equal" For Accurate Data Analysis

 Example of Basic Usage

-Let’s consider a simple example where you want to sum sales amounts that are greater than $100:
+Letβs consider a simple example where you want to sum sales amounts that are greater than $100:

 =SUMIF(A2:A10, ">100", B2:B10)

-contains corresponding revenue amounts, this formula would sum all the revenue where the sales are greater than $100.
+In this scenario, if A2:A10 contains sales figures and B2:B10 contains corresponding revenue amounts, this formula would sum all the revenue where the sales are greater than $100.

 Using "Not Equal" Criteria

-is that it can filter out unwanted data, which is particularly useful in scenarios where you want to exclude certain values.
-The "not equal" operator in Excel is represented by <>
+One of the unique features of SUMIF is that it can filter out unwanted data, which is particularly useful in scenarios where you want to exclude certain values.
+The "not equal" operator in Excel is represented by <>.

 When to Use "Not Equal"